mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 Quickstart with docker-compose
 ##############################

-This guide is supposed to give you a quick start for running your own CA using docker-compose.
-It does not give to many details about how to configure more stuff, please read the other documentation in more detail to get more information.
+.. _docker-compose:

+This guide provides instructions for running your own certificate authority using docker-compose.
+This is the quickest and easiest way to run django-ca, especially if you do not care to much about custom configuration or extending django-ca.

 This tutorial assumes you have moderate knowledge of running servers, installing software, docker, docker-compose and how TLS certificates work.